-White Water Rafting at Victoria Falls on the Zambezi River is considered to be the ultimate destination.
-The Zambezi is famous for it’s extremely high volume and steep gradient and is the wildest one-day low water whitewater rafting trip in the world!
+White water rafting at Victoria Falls on the Zambezi River is considered to be the sports’ ultimate destination.
+The Zambezi is famous for it’s extremely high water volume and steep gradient.
+It is the wildest one-day low water whitewater rafting trips in the world!

 The “low water” run is between July and mid-February when the Zambezi River is at its low level.
 This is the most exciting time to do rafting with day trips running between rapids 1 and 18 over a distance of approximately 24 kilometres.

 The “high water” run starts after the rains upstream have increased the rivers flow between February and July.
 The rising water and faster water flows means the day trips move downstream from rapids 11 to 23 covering an 18-kilometre run.
 The high water run is not as exciting as the low water run, so please take this into account if rafting is the main reason for your visit.
 Plan on coming between August and late December.

 There may be a short closed season between the months of April and May depending on the season’s rainfall and how high the river is.